Uniform Fiscal Object Price Tops $0.0015 on Major Exchanges (UFO)

-Uniform Fiscal Object (UFO) traded 37.4% higher against the dollar during the 1 day period ending at 22:00 PM Eastern on August 23rd.
-Over the last week, Uniform Fiscal Object has traded up 123.8% against the dollar.
-Uniform Fiscal Object has a market cap of $5.62 million and approximately $20,523.00 worth of Uniform Fiscal Object was traded on exchanges in the last day.
-One Uniform Fiscal Object coin can now be bought for about $0.0015 or 0.00000005 BTC on major exchanges.
+Uniform Fiscal Object (UFO) traded up 37.4% against the US dollar during the one day period ending at 21:00 PM Eastern on August 28th.
+Over the last week, Uniform Fiscal Object has traded up 123.8% against the US dollar.
+One Uniform Fiscal Object coin can now be bought for about $0.0015 or 0.00000005 BTC on popular exchanges.
+Uniform Fiscal Object has a market capitalization of $5.62 million and $20,523.00 worth of Uniform Fiscal Object was traded on exchanges in the last 24 hours.

 - CyborgShiba (CBS) traded 2% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.